FourThievesVinegar/solderless-microlab/docs/assembly-temperature-exchangers-unit.md

 This component holds ice water or another cold substance to cool the reactor core.

-* **Bending the tubing.** Gently bend the copper tubing into a helix that will fit in the heat exchanger, be sure to leave space for the heating coil.
+* **Bending the tubing.** Gently bend the copper tubing into a helix that will fit in the jar.
  - Tips
     - More is better, the more copper tubing you can fit, the more heat will be exchanged.
-    - It is OK (good even!) if the copper tubing and heating coils touch.
     - Take care when bending, copper tubing kinks easily, reducing or blocking the flow of the liquid.
     - You can support the tube using a long spring around  it or fill the tube with salt or sand to support it from the inside.

 * **Insert tubing into lid.** Take the Cooling Unit Lid (TC-CUL).
 Insert the ends of your copper tube helix up through the holes in the lid.
-* **Attach lid.** Lower the copper tubing into the jar (TC-JAR) and until the lid is placed.
-Add canning jar lid ring (that comes with the Mason jar) over the lid and screw it to the jar to secure the lid in place.
+* **Attach lid.** Lower the copper tubing into the jar (TC-JAR) as you place the lid on top of the jar.
+Place the canning jar lid ring (that comes with the Mason jar) over the lid and screw it to the jar to secure the lid in place.

   <IMG ALT="Temperature Units fully assembled" SRC="./media/temperature-units/temperature-control-units-assembled.jpg" WIDTH="400" />